Tonevanda/BloonsTD/docs/README.md

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS

-> This section should describe 3 to 5 different code smells that you have identified in your current implementation, and suggest ways in which the code could be refactored to eliminate them.
-Each smell and refactoring suggestions should be described in its own subsection.

-**Example of such a subsection**:

 ------

-#### DATA CLASS
+#### DEAD CODE

-The `PlatformSegment` class is a **Data Class**, as it contains only fields, and no behavior.
-This is problematic because […].
+Currently, the `Reader` class's methods are not being used anywhere in the code, therefore its absence would make the code cleaner, more efficient and easier to understand.

-A way to improve the code would be to move the `isPlatformSegmentSolid()` method to the `PlatformSegment` class, as this logic is purely concerned with the `PlatformSegment` class.
+A way to improve the code is simply to delete the class, since that would reduce the number of classes in the project which makes it a bit easier to understand.

 ### TESTING